dalibor-drgon/schedulers/README.md

 wish to use this syscall from multiple threads, you should put calls to it around mutex.

-The syscall itself can be implemented in following fashion:
+The syscall itself can be implemented in the following fashion:

 ```c
 /// This function should start transmission of string stored in `str` of length